paulghaddad/baby_site/src/pages/sensory-activities/index.md

 I used [unflavored gelatine](https://amzn.to/3XL5TmE).
-Instead of juice, as the recipe suggests, I used water.
+Instead of juice, as the recipe on the box suggests, I used water.
 It’s a snap to make.

 I’ve done this activity a few times.
 Once I poured the mixture into a [baby food ice cube tray](https://amzn.to/3ELdYzc).
+So Hayden had large chunks of gelatin he could grab with his hands.
 Most recently, I poured it into a glass bowl and let the mixture settle in the refrigerator overnight.

-The next day, I cut the gelatine into pieces and put it into a small aluminum bowl.
-I sat with Hayden on a large sheet (to contain the mess) and we explored.
+The next day, I cut the gelatine into pieces.

+Either way, exploring is the fun part!